-In order to carry on the business of the meeting, we must have a quorum.
-This means that at least a majority of the outstanding shares eligible to vote on the record date must be present at the meeting, either by proxy or in person.
-Abstentions and broker non-votes are counted as present at the meeting for determining whether we have a quorum.
+In order to carry on the business of the Annual Meeting, we must have a quorum.
+This means that at least a majority of the outstanding shares eligible to vote on the record date must be present at the Annual Meeting, either by proxy or in person.
+Abstentions and broker non-votes are counted as present at the Annual Meeting for determining whether we have a quorum.
 A broker non-vote occurs when a broker returns a proxy but does not vote on a particular proposal because the broker does not have discretionary voting power for that particular item and has not received voting instructions from the beneficial owner.